 The Bargello (Museo Nazionale del Bargello)

-This Gothic Palazzo shelters a treasured national collection of Renaissance sculpture.
-Before its renovation to become Italy's first national museum, the building, constructed in 1255, functioned as a town hall, private residence and prison.
-It is one of the oldest buildings in Florence and has been the setting for some important episodes of civic history over the centuries, including sieges, fires and executions; the most famous being that of Baroncelli, who was executed for his involvement in a plot against the Medici, an execution witnessed by Leonardo da Vinci.
-An extensive collection of decorative art is on display, in addition to the magnificent sculptures of Michelangelo, Donatello, Giambologna and Cellini.
-The Palazzo's inner courtyard is ornamented with numerous coats of arms and the grand stairwell leading to the second-story loggia overflows with bronze birds created for the Medici's gardens.
-Other notable displays include an Islamic collection, an assortment of ivories (the largest collection in the world) and 16th-century majolica porcelain from Urbino, Faenza and Florence.
-The Bargello is one of the most famous and popular museums in Florence and seldom fails to impress and awe visitors.
+This Gothic Palazzo built in 1255 shelters a treasured national collection of Renaissance sculpture.
+It's one of the oldest buildings in Florence and has been the setting for some important episodes of history, including sieges, fires and executions: the most famous of these being that of Baroncelli, who was executed for plotting against the Medici and whose execution was witnessed by Leonardo da Vinci.
+An extensive collection of decorative art is on display, in addition to the magnificent sculptures of Michelangelo, Donatello and Giambologna.
+The inner courtyard is ornamented with numerous coats of arms and the grand stairwell leading to the second-story loggia overflows with bronze birds created for the Medici's gardens.
+Other notable displays include an Islamic collection, an assortment of ivories and 16th-century majolica porcelain from Urbino, Faenza and Florence.

 Address: Via del Proconsolo 4

-Opening times: Open daily from 8.15am to 5pm.
-Closed on the second and fourth Monday of each month; the first, third, and fifth Sunday of each month; and 1 January, 1 May and Christmas Day.
+Opening times: 8.15am to 1.50pm.
+Closed on the first, third and fifth Monday of each month; closed on the second and fourth Sunday of each month; and closed on 1 January, 1 May and Christmas Day.